Saurabhmusic/Data-Analysis-Projects/Covid-19 Data analysis/README.md

 Seaborn — Statistical data visualization

-Data Analysis Performed
+🔹Data Analysis Performed

-Initial Exploration
+1. Initial Exploration

-Loaded the dataset and displayed basic structure (.head(), .count()).
+=> Loaded the dataset and displayed basic structure (.head(), .count()).

-Checked for missing values and visualized them using a Seaborn heatmap.
+=>Checked for missing values and visualized them using a Seaborn heatmap.

-Regional Analysis
+2. Regional Analysis

-Displayed total confirmed, deaths, and recovered cases by region.
+=> Displayed total confirmed, deaths, and recovered cases by region.

-Found top 10 regions with the highest confirmed cases.
+=> Found top 10 regions with the highest confirmed cases.

-Data Cleaning
+3. Data Cleaning

-Removed all records where confirmed cases < 10 to focus on meaningful data.
+=>Removed all records where confirmed cases < 10 to focus on meaningful data.

-Statistical Insights
+4. Statistical Insights

-Identified the region with the maximum number of confirmed cases.
+=> Identified the region with the maximum number of confirmed cases.

-Found the region with the minimum number of death cases.
+=> Found the region with the minimum number of death cases.

-Extracted records for India and analyzed confirmed, deaths, and recovered cases till April 29, 2020.
+=> Extracted records for India and analyzed confirmed, deaths, and recovered cases till April 29, 2020.

-Sorting
+5. Sorting

-Sorted the dataset by confirmed cases (ascending order).
+=>Sorted the dataset by confirmed cases (ascending order).

 Sorted by recovered cases (descending order).

-Key Insights
+🔹Key Insights

-The top affected regions have significantly higher confirmed and death counts.
+1. The top affected regions have significantly higher confirmed and death counts.

-Data cleaning improved the focus on impactful records (confirmed ≥ 10).
+2. Data cleaning improved the focus on impactful records (confirmed ≥ 10).

-Visualizing missing data helped ensure data reliability.
+3. Visualizing missing data helped ensure data reliability.

-Sorting and grouping enabled quick comparison between regions.
+4. Sorting and grouping enabled quick comparison between regions.

-India’s COVID-19 case trend was analyzed specifically to understand the local scenario up to April 2020.
+5. India’s COVID-19 case trend was analyzed specifically to understand the local scenario up to April 2020.

-Concepts Demonstrated
+🔹Concepts Demonstrated

-Data cleaning (isnull(), drop, filtering conditions)
+1. Data cleaning (isnull(), drop, filtering conditions)

-Grouping and aggregation (groupby, sum)
+2. Grouping and aggregation (groupby, sum)

-Data sorting (sort_values)
+3. Data sorting (sort_values)

-Visualization of null values using Seaborn heatmap
+4. Visualization of null values using Seaborn heatmap

-Descriptive analysis using Pandas
+5. Descriptive analysis using Pandas

-How to Run This Project
+🔹How to Run This Project

-Clone or download this repository.
+1. Clone or download this repository.

-Place Covid_19_data.csv in the same directory as the notebook.
+2. Place Covid_19_data.csv in the same directory as the notebook.

-Open the notebook in Jupyter Notebook or VS Code.
+3. Open the notebook in Jupyter Notebook or VS Code.

-Run each cell sequentially to reproduce the analysis and plots.
+4. Run each cell sequentially to reproduce the analysis and plots.

-📚 Future Enhancements
+🔹Future Enhancements

-Add time-series visualization to show trends over time.
+1. Add time-series visualization to show trends over time.

-Create dashboards using Tableau or Power BI.
+2. Create dashboards using Tableau or Power BI.

-Include predictive modeling for future case trends.
+3.Include predictive modeling for future case trends.

 👨‍💻 Author